 The Horsemen's Benevolent and Protective Association of Ontario

 The Horsemen’s Benevolent and Protective Association of Ontario (HBPA) has represented Owners and/or Trainers of thoroughbred racehorses since 1950.
-Membership in the HBPA of Ontario begins when you become licensed with the Alcohol and Gaming Commission of Ontario (AGCO) as an Owner and/or Trainer.
+Membership in the HBPA begins when you become licensed with the Alcohol and Gaming Commission of Ontario (AGCO) as an Owner and/or Trainer.
 There is no membership fee.